-- make sure you have the appropriate nozzle, gasket or gasket with restrictor, electrode, and PTFE retaining washer for your application.
-For assistance in selecting the appropriate nozzle and restrictor for your application, contact your Nordson Corporation representative. - make sure you have high-pressure fluid hoses of the correct length, ID, and materials.
+- make sure you have the appropriate nozzle, gasket or gasket with restrictor, electrode, and PTFE retaining washer for your application. - make sure you have high-pressure fluid hoses of the correct length, ID, and materials.

-WARNING: Risk of fire and/or electrical shock if the spray gun and the system components are not properly grounded.
+WARNING: Risk of fire and/or electrical shock if the spray gun and system components are not properly grounded.